S. N. Bose founded quantum statistics in 1924 when he discovered a new way to derive Planck’s radiation law.

 His father encouraged Satyendra’s mathematical skills.
 Each morning, before leaving for work, he would write arithmetic problems on the floor for his son to solve.
 Satyendra always solved these before his father returned home.

-In 1907, at the age of 13, Satyendra began high school at the illustrious Hindu School.
+In 1907, at age 13, Satyendra began high school at the illustrious Hindu School.
 He was quickly recognized as an outstanding pupil, especially in mathematics and the sciences.
 His mathematics teacher believed he had the potential to become a great mathematician, the equal of Pierre-Simon Laplace.

 Bachelor’s and Master’s Degrees

-By 1909, aged 15, Satyendra Bose had completed high school.
+By 1909, age 15, Satyendra Bose had completed high school.
 He began a bachelor of science degree at Calcutta’s Presidency College, which is located next to the Hindu School.
 He majored in Applied Mathematics, and again he proved to be an outstanding student, graduating in 1913 at the top of his class, with first class honors.